-Wedding rituals vary between countries, cultures, religions and social classes.
-Most of the wedding ceremony involve vows between the couple, gifts, or could involve an authority figure.
+Wedding rituals vary between countries, cultures, religions, and social classes.
+Most of the wedding ceremonies involve vows between the couple, gifts, or could involve an authority figure.

 Most cultures nowadays prepare weddings that involves preparing the wedding dress, booking a venue and guest invitation.

-But some cultures today still adopts an unusual rituals that go beyond the white dress.
+But some cultures today still adopt unusual rituals that go beyond the white dress.
 Here are the most strange wedding rituals that are happening around the world.

 1. Money Dance – Guests Pay to Dance with the Bride, Poland

-The money dance is originated from Poland in 1990.
+The money dance is originated in Poland in 1990.
 At the wedding reception, her father first will dance with the bride then the relatives will hold an apron then anyone who puts money inside will have the opportunity to dance with the bride.

 2. Kyz ala kachuu – The Practice of Kidnapping Brides, Kyrgystan

 This kind of ritual sounds crazy and inhuman when marriage is done by kidnapping or by force.
-But yes, it still happens in some part of the world today such as in Kyrgyzstan and Romany or Gypsies.
+But yes, it still happens in some parts of the world today such as in Kyrgyzstan and Romany or Gypsies.
 Kyz ala kachuu means “to take a young woman and run away”.

 The man abducts a woman by force or by deceit and he is accompanied by his relatives or friends.
-They bring the woman to the his family home and lock it in a room then the man’s relatives force her to put on the scarf which is a sign that the man’s family accept her.
+They bring the woman to his family home and lock it in a room then the man’s relatives force her to put on the scarf which is a sign that the man’s family accepts her.

 3. The Ritual of Blackening the Bride, Scotland

 This is an old Scottish tradition that happens before the wedding.
 It’s part of a hazing ritual that happens before the wedding in Scotland.

-The bride is taken by surprise with their friends then they pour anything such as spoiled milk, feathers and paint.
-The rituals is carried out to take out evil spirits and still happens today in some parts of Scotland.
+The bride is taken by surprise with their friends then they pour anything such as spoiled milk, feathers, and paint.
+The rituals are carried out to take out evil spirits and still happens today in some parts of Scotland.

 4. Exorcise Ghosts by Marrying Animals, India

-There is a believe in some parts of India that ghosts can inhabit the human body.
-The girls who are ugly and have a baby tooth erupted through the gum are believed to be possessed by evil spirit.
+There is a belief in some parts of India that ghosts can inhabit the human body.
+The girls who are ugly and have a baby tooth erupted through the gum are believed to be possessed by evil spirits.

-The way to break the curse is to marry an animal such as dog or goat.
+The way to break the curse is to marry an animal such as a dog or goat.
 The ceremony is just like a real human wedding with food and dancing.
 The weird ceremony with an animal is just a mock ceremony to take out the evil spirit.

 The girls are not expected to copulate with the animal and later is free to marry a human in the future.

 5. Carrying the Bride Across the Threshold, Medieval Europe

 This is an old tradition that happens in some countries.
-The rituals began in the Medieval Europe which they believed that a bride has an evil spirit through the soled of her feet.
+The rituals began in Medieval Europe which they believed that a bride has an evil spirit through the soled of her feet.
 In order to avoid the evil spirit, the groom needs to carry the bride to their new home.

 6. Beating the Groom’s Feet, South Korea

 After the wedding, the groom’s friends take out his shoes and start beating the soles of his feet with a dried yellow corvina or a stick.

 Yellow corvina is a type of fish.
 This ritual is believed to make the groom stronger before the first wedding night.

 7. Kumbh Vivah – An Indian Ritual For Manglik Dosh , India

-Kumbh Vivah is a process when an Indian men and women has a Manglik Dosh.
-The wedding is between a statue of Vishnu, Mangalik, Peepal tree or banana tree and it is performed just like a real wedding with beautiful dress, jewelry, food, music and guests.
+Kumbh Vivah is a process when Indian men and women have a Manglik Dosh.
+The wedding is between a statue of Vishnu, Mangalik, Peepal tree or banana tree and it is performed just like a real wedding with a beautiful dress, jewelry, food, music, and guests.

 It is believed that people with Mangalik dosh gives negative impacts on married life so to avoid the effects, a Kumbh Vivah is performed before the wedding.
 After a Kumbh Vivah is performed or marrying a tree or statue, the girl can marry a real man without having any problems in the future.